 There are two types of Macular Degeneration: dry and wet.
 The dry form is more common, affecting about 90% of all cases.
 In this form of the disease, vision loss occurs very slowly over time.
 Individuals who have dry macular degeneration do not usually lose all of their central vision.
 The losses that do occur may make activities that require fine detail, like reading or sewing, difficult to perform.
 At this time, there are no proven treatments for dry macular degeneration.

 The wet form of macular degeneration affects about 10% of all cases.
 This form of the disease progresses quickly and can cause serious, permanent loss of central vision.
 It is important to consult your eye doctor if you experience any of the symptoms below.

 Macular Degeneration may have no symptoms at first, and if the disease progresses slowly, as in the dry form, it may cause no significant change in lifestyle.
-Symptoms that can occur include the following:

 - Difficulty reading without extra light or magnification

 - Distortion in the shape, size or color of objects

 Prevention and Early Detection